HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

 # Configure WebAuthn with Domino REST API and Domino 14 or greater

-The WebAuthn by default is configured in `config.json` located in the `keeponfig.d`.
+WebAuthn (Passkey) authentication is enabled by default and can be configured to integrate with the Passkey support in Domino 14 via JSON files in `keepconfig.d`.

 ## About this task